How to become a Root Node

 Run a Full Node

 Since the fundamental responsibility of a root node lies in the monitoring of on-chain operations conducted by validators, a root node shall operate its own full node to be able to screen blocks and transactions.
 Check our technical root node tutorial to learn how to set up a full node in root node mode.

 Key Export & Root Node Stake

 To be able to sign transactions with your root node address, you need to import the private key into a compatible wallet application such as MetaMask.
 Check this tutorial for exporting the private key created during root node setup.

 If you have imported your keys into MetaMask, the next step is to stake Q tokens to show your commitment to the project and put some "skin into the game".
 Please note that adding stake is optional for root nodes but the more stake you add, the higher the chance you get voted into the panel.

-Go to the dApp "Your HQ" at https://hq.qtestnet.org, connect it with your root node wallet account and go to "Consensus Services -> Root Node Staking".
-Enter the desired amount of Q you want to stake, then click on "Stake to Panel" and confirm the transaction within MetaMask.
+Go to the dApp "Your HQ" at https://hq.qtestnet.org, connect it with your root node wallet account and go to "Staking -> Root Node Staking".
+Click on dropdown menu in the top-right corner, select "Stake to panel", enter the desired amount of Q you want to stake, then click on "Confirm" and confirm the transaction within MetaMask.

 Note: If you want to remove stake, you have to enter the desired amount of Q to be withdrawn from panel, then click "Announce Withdrawal".
 After the announcement period has ended, you can withdraw up to the announced amount within a separate transaction by clicking on "Withdraw from Panel".
 The announcement period allows others to get notified about your planned stake reduction and potentially initiate (on-chain) legal measures that would have an impact on your stake (e.g. slashing proposal due to constitutional breach or non-compliant actions).

 Entering the Root Node Panel